-7 Tips for Using Pop-ups Without Harming Your SEO | SEJ
+7 Tips To Keep Pop-Ups From Harming Your SEO

 For example, Mueller confirmed that language selection pop-ups on international sites might be devalued, because “yes, those are popups/interstitials too.”

 Carefully monitor your page performance if you’re using these or other “gray area” interstitials, such as sticky sidebars, related posts, share buttons, live chat boxes, and coupon pop-ups.

 While I don’t expect these to negatively impact SEO, it’s better to be safe than sorry.

-5. Use Permitted (but Intrusive) Pop-ups Cautiously
+5. Use Permitted (But Intrusive) Pop-ups Cautiously

-Some ads are definitely interruptive but aren’t penalized.
-These “gray area” pop-ups are permitted, but be warned that Google could crack down on them in the future (they’re certainly moving in that direction):
+These “gray area” pop-ups are permitted, but be warned that Google could crackdown on them in the future (they’re certainly moving in that direction):

-- Page-to-page interstitials: According to Mueller, Google’s interstitial penalty only devalues interstitials that pop-up when moving from SERP to site page, but interstitials between site pages are still fine.
+- Page-to-page interstitials: According to Mueller, Google’s interstitial penalty only devalues interstitials that pop up when moving from SERP to a site page, but interstitials between site pages are still fine.
 However, we know that Google values good UX, and page-to-page interstitials certainly are not good UX.

 - Interstitials triggered by exit intent: Mueller also confirmed that pop-ups triggered by exit intent aren’t punished by the new update.
 Simply put a no-index tag in your code to avoid landing on the wrong side of the interstitial penalty.

 Fair warning if you decide to use these interstitials: They may be penalized at some point in the (near) future, even though nothing in the new algorithm update targets these interstitials.

 The only three constants in this world are death, taxes, and Google making changes for better UX.

-6. You Can Still Use Intrusive Ads on Desktop
+6. You Can Still Use Intrusive Ads On Desktop

 Some websites have found a band-aid solution to the interstitial penalty, which is to hide pop-ups on mobile devices and continue to use them exclusively for desktop visitors.

 Many pop-up plugins include smart targeting options that allow you to only display your ads on specific platforms.

 Some website platforms such as Wix also allow you to hide potentially intrusive pop-ups on all mobile devices.

 Again, however, pop-ups that are intrusive and diminish your UX could be punished under a future update.

 I recommend you find more permanent solutions than temporarily hiding your mobile pop-ups.

-7. Restrict Pop-ups to Sources Other Than Google Organic Search
+7. Restrict Pop-ups To Sources Other Than Google Organic Search

 Another “gray area” that you could exploit is to only put pop-ups in front of visitors moving between site pages or finding your website through sources other than Google organic search results.

 According to Mueller, these won’t be impacted by the new algorithm update:

 “What we’re looking for is really interstitials that show up on the interaction between the search click and going through the page and seeing the content.
-So that’s kind of the place we’re looking for those interstitials.
+So, that’s kind of the place we’re looking for those interstitials.

 What you do afterward, like if someone clicks on stuff within your website or closes the tab or something like that, then that’s kind of between you and the user.”

 Of course, if organic search drives a lot of your traffic and it’s working to generate leads, don’t feel too pressured to switch.

-Remember that the new interstitial penalty is just one signal among hundreds and an interstitial ad or two won’t sink a website that’s otherwise chock-full of useful content.
+Remember that the new interstitial penalty is just one signal among hundreds, and an interstitial ad or two won’t sink a website that’s otherwise chock-full of useful content.

-You’re right.
-Before the update dropped, SEOs were scrambling to update or remove their mobile interstitials, but once January 10 rolled around, everything seemed to be business as usual.
-Glenn Gabe speculates that maybe this was the point all along:

-“The true impact has nothing to do with mobile rankings being impacted, a slide in mobile traffic or anything related to SEO.
-Instead, it has everything to do with the reaction of publishers to the news that the algorithm was rolling out.”
+So, here we are, years later, websites are still using pop-ups on mobile and ranking well!

-So even if this is all news to you, you can breathe a sigh of relief — you probably haven’t been deeply affected by this update.
-But remember, just because this update hasn’t had a big impact yet doesn’t mean it never will.
-Address your pop-ups and interstitials now so you won’t be caught unprepared when/if Google decides to up the ante.
+Even if this is news to you, you can breathe a sigh of relief – you probably haven’t been deeply affected by this update.

-However, if you’ve noticed an increase in your bounce rate or a decrease in other UX metrics (browse rate, return visitors, etc.) since January, use the Interstitial Penalty Checker to see if your pop-ups might be to blame.
-Then check out this article on how to recover from Google’s mobile interstitials penalty.
+But if you think Google’s mobile interstitials penalty may have hit your site, check out this article on how to recover.